 1/ Keep A Distance and Stay Calm

 If a parrot is visibly frightened, you may want to reassure them through handling, but this is the worst thing you can do.
-If a parrot is agitated and stressed, it may bite you when in a state of confusion.
+A parrot may bite due to confusion if it’s agitated and stressed.

-Maintain a safe distance from the parrot – ideally several feet away – while you plan your next move.
-Stay calm and do not make any noise, as yelling will exacerbate the situation.
+Maintain a safe distance from the parrot – ideally several feet away.
+Stay calm and don’t make any noise because yelling will exacerbate the situation.

 2/ Reassurance with Calming Words

 While looking around and taking in what’s frightening the parrot, open the lines of communication.
-This is not so you can start a conversation, but focus on calming, soothing words.
+This isn’t so you can start a conversation.
+Instead, focus on calming and soothing words.

-The parrot won’t understand the exact meaning of everything you say, but it’ll likely understand the intent behind your words and the tone of your voice.
+The parrot won’t understand the meaning of what you say, but it’ll likely understand the positive intent behind your words and tone of voice.

-Look around the room and decipher what makes the parrot behave this way and become so frightened.
-Ask yourself a series of questions:
+Look around the room to decipher what’s making the parrot so frightened.
+Consider these questions:

-- Have you placed a new toy in the cage or left a strange object nearby?
+- Have you placed a new toy in the cage or left a strange life-like object nearby?

-- Did somebody in the house make a loud noise, or are there external sounds beyond your window?
+- Did somebody in the house make a loud noise, or were there sounds from outside?

-- Is another animal in the vicinity, especially a predatory cat or dog?
+- Is another animal in the vicinity, like a predatory cat or dog?

-- Did you or somebody else try to hold the parrot?
+- Did somebody try to grab or hold the parrot?

-Reflect on any previous verbal or body language cues you may have missed.
-It may be too late to undo what has already happened, but they may rectify the problem.
+Reflect on previous verbal or body language cues you may have missed.

 4/ Remove Stress Triggers

-That’s comparatively easy if this is an object in the parrot’s presence.
-You’ll need to get creative and show patience if it’s an external problem, like street noise or sirens.
+This is comparatively easy if it’s an object in the parrot’s presence.
+You’ll need to be creative and show patience if it’s an external problem, like street noise, building work, or emergency vehicle sirens.

-Once the initial panic has subsided, you’ve removed whatever was upsetting them, and the parrot behaves more rationally, you can distract and change its focus.
+Once the initial panic has subsided, you’ve removed what upset them, and the parrot behaves more rationally, you can take steps to change its mental focus.

 Don’t release the parrot from its cage.
 In a state of heightened emotion, the bird may begin flying erratically and hurt itself.
-Ways that you could distract the parrot include:
+Ways to distract a parrot include:

 - Lightly jingling a bell or a set of keys.

 - Singing softly.
-If the parrot knows the song, it may join in.
+If a parrot knows the song, it may join in.

 - Ask the parrot questions it regularly answers.

 - Provide puzzles for a parrot to solve.
-Cognitive exercise will give it something else to focus on.
+Cognitive exercise gives it something else to focus on.

 6/ Praise for Calming Down

-Once a parrot gets upset, it’s hard for the bird to calm itself down, so praise its efforts.
-When the parrot shows that it welcomes handling, you can start petting and stroking its feathers.
+Once a parrot gets upset, it’s hard for them to calm down, so praise its efforts.
+When the parrot welcomes handling, start lightly stroking its feathers.

 7/ Let Them Cool Off

-Remove any other pets or utilities that may make a noise, and leave the parrot to rest.
-Leave the room so the parrot feels secure that it’s alone and safe to rest and recuperate from the terrifying experience.
+Remove other pets or items that make noise before letting the parrot rest.
+Leave the room so the parrot feels safe and can recuperate from its terrifying experience.

-If it’s still early, consider removing the cover and seeing if the parrot is awake 1-2 hours later.
-Don’t be afraid to let it sleep, as parrots need rest, especially after being traumatized and scared.
+If it’s still early in the day, see if the parrot is awake 1-2 hours later.
+Let it enjoy a short nap because parrots need daytime rest, especially after being traumatized and scared.

-Parrots have excellent memories, so whatever caused this fright will likely be recalled.
+Parrots have excellent memories, so whatever caused this fright may be retained and recalled.